mednche/Vehicle-Image-Recognition/README.md

 ```
 NB: do not use conda forge to install any library (such as scikit-learn) as this will break your Anaconda and will lead to Spyder not working.

+From here, the next steps are all in the Jupyter notebook called ***ImageRecognition.ipynb*** for which a static version is available in ***ImageRecognition.html***.

 ## Data pre-processing

 The images in the dataset are very big (1918 x 1280).
 This is causing memory issues for the model.
-The images were thus resized to something more managable that nonetheless allows the visual recognition of a car make and model ( XXXX x XXXX).
+The images were thus resized to something more managable that nonetheless allows the visual recognition of a car make and model (450 x 250).
 The top part of the image diosplayuing the name of the used car dealers company was cropped.

 The labels in the metadat.csv are strings ("Acura", "TL").
 These need to be converted to integers for the neural network.